-A great deal more detail can be found in the Memorial Discourse on Prof. J.G.Byrne presented on Trinity Monday, 2018, by Prof. Jane Grimson (of this Department, and former Vice Provost) [2], in the nine interviews of Prof. J.G.Byrne by Maurice O'Keefe [3], in the book on Prof. J.G.Byrne edited by Chris Horn [4], in the podcast on the life of Prof. Byrne by Patricia Baker [16], and in the obituaries of Prof. J.G.Byrne [5, 6, 7].
-The history of the

-Department's major contribution to Irish networking and the Internet is outlined in [8].
-The history of the Department of Computer Science is online in [19], and Jean Maypother's compilation of the complete list of Computer Science courses run by the Department [9] is preserved in the associated online folder.
-Further details can be found in the history of the Department of Statistics (now amalgamated with Computer Science in the School of Computer Science and Statistics) [10], the history of the Computer Laboratory (now IT Services) [11], the history of TCD Library computing [17], the history of computerisation of TCD Library's 1872 Printed Accessions Catalogue [18], the history and the video on computing education in Irish schools by Elizabeth Oldham [12], the video about Professor Byrne [13], and the videos on the Department and the School [14, 15].
+A great deal more detail can be found in the Memorial Discourse on Prof.J.G.Byrne presented on Trinity Monday, 2018, by Prof.Jane Grimson (of this department, and former Vice Provost) [2], in the nine interviews of Prof.J.G.Byrne by Maurice O'Keefe [3], in the book on Prof.J.G.Byrne edited by Chris Horn [4], in the podcast on the life of Prof.Byrne by Patricia Baker [16], and in the obituaries of Prof.J.G.Byrne [5, 6, 7].
+The history of the department's major contribution to Irish networking and the Internet is outlined in [8].
+Jean Maypother's compilation of the complete list of Computer Science courses run by the department [9] is preserved in the associated folder in this catalog.
+Further details can be found in the history of the Department of Statistics (now united with Computer Science in the School of Computer Science and Statistics) [10], the history of the Computer Laboratory (now IT Services) [11], the history of TCD Library computing [17], the history & video on computing education in Irish schools by Elizabeth Oldham [12], the video about Professor Byrne [13], and the videos on Department and School [14, 15].